Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/developer_tools.rst

 `--output-sys-logs` or `-sys`
 -----------------------------

-The outputting of system logs can be overridden by dev-mode.
+The output of system logs can be overridden by dev-mode.

 By default, this is set to False

 Enabling system logs
 """"""""""""""""""""

-To enable outputting of system logs
+To enable output of system logs

 .. code-block::